Local history of Hattersheim

 Railways and industrialisation

 Hattersheim's railway connections and the widespread cultivation of sugar beet in the Main plain led to the foundation of the Maingau Sugar Factory in 1884.
 That was how the industrial age began in Hattersheim.
 Otto & Quantz GmbH, which sold food and chocolate, acquired the factory in 1922.
 In 1920 it was taken over by the Sarotti chocolate factory.
 After the Second World War, other significant industrial companies came to the area.
 However, Sarotti AG became the most important employer in the area.
 In 1960, the factory had 2,000 workers, and was the biggest company in the Main-Taunus district.
-The industrial company's need for labour caused the Hattersheim population to increase rapidly and provided the first guest workers with a second home in Hattersheim in the 1960s.
+The industrial company's need for labour caused the Hattersheim population to increase rapidly and provided the first foreign workers with a second home in Hattersheim in the 1960s.
 New residential areas with multi-storey buildings had to be developed, which permanently changed the image of the community.